weird-sisters/conan-cmake-template/README.md

 In order to do that it has to properly handle a diversity of architectures, compilers, standard libraries, cross-compilation strategies etc. Also it must provide a way for package authors to express how these features affect binary compatibility.

-Conan can also compile missing dependencies and store the locally, alongside downloaded binaries, so it's possible to share them between projects.
+Conan can also compile missing dependencies and store them locally, alongside downloaded binaries, so it's possible to share them between projects.

 ## Install Conan